 The day after the golden pavilion I went to Ginkaku-ji, also called the silver pavilion it’s a smaller less ostentatious building with a much more subtle feel of calmness and even more beautiful zen gardens gently rolling over the grounds like a carpet of perfect foliage with trickling streams cutting through the mossy floor.
 A symbolic sand sculpture of Mt Fuji stands next to the pavilion.
 It was built in 1490 by Ahikaga Yoshimasa and represents Fuji’s beauty and stoic power.

 One of Kyoto’s most impressive attractions is the Fushimi Inari-taisha shrine.
 It has paths leading up to Mt Inari.
 The paths are straddled by thousands of Tori gates which are donated and represent a wish of a family or business that has come true or that they want to come true.
 It is a forty minute walk to the top, the steepish paths making all of the tourists pant and murmur ‘how much further’ while sweating and staring at the steps.
-This is when I realised again how unfit the majority of people are, which made me sad, they don’t realise what they’re missing out on.

 My Couchsurfing hosts in Kyoto were very busy with their architecture internship but they recommended an excellent Sento, which is essentially an Onsen except the water isn’t heated by geothermal energy but by the ancient fossil fuel gig.
 It was excellent, there was a really cold pool, a very hot sauna and to my great surprise an electric shock pool which caused me to jerkily shout in terror while naked, thinking I had overdone it in the sauna and was having a fit.
 My legs seizing up, I struggled to drag myself out and of the old Japanese men pretended nothing was happening.
 I shall say no more about Kyoto and leave you to explore its fantastic beauty for yourself.
 Just prepare to be swamped by tourists as you wonder around being a tourist.